Click here to sign up for my free Rick’s Tech Tips Newsletter!

 I have no idea what actual percentage of Facebook’s users are scammers, but let’s just choose what’s likely a very conservative number: 0.5%.

-But human nature being what it is, the actual percentage is probably higher.
+But human nature being what it is, the actual percentage is probably actually higher.

-No one knows for sure how many scammers there are on Facebook but the number is obviously (at least) in the tens of millions.
+No one knows for sure how many scammers there are on Facebook but the number is very likely (at least) in the tens of millions.

 That translates into a LOT of scams and hoaxes being perpetuated on all the honest Facebook users.

-Facebook’s algorithm does try to detect scam and hoax posts and instant messages when it can and delete them.
-And their employees act to remove them manually when they’re reported.
+Facebook’s algorithm does try to detect scams and hoaxes when possible and delete them.
+And their employees do act to remove them when they’re reported.

 The problem is the sheer volume of malicious posts ensures that it’ll always be an uphill battle.

-Bottom line: Every scam and hoax I write about is real.
+To be sure, every scam and hoax I write about via a “Scam Alert” is very real.
 I would never make one up for any reason.

 My goal in writing my “Scam Alert” posts is to warn as many people as possible to the dangers of falling for them.